-Whether it’s your first time or you're a seasoned veteran, lodging a tax return is never easy.
+Whether it’s your first time or you're a seasoned veteran, lodging a tax return can be tricky.
 Let finder.com.au walk you through the process step-by-step.

-There are many different avenues you can go travel down when approaching your tax return, pay a tax agent, lodge a paper return or do it online.
-Whatever method you use, you’re going to need these few things before you begin…
+There are many different ways to file a tax return – pay a tax agent, lodge a paper return or do it online.
+Lets take a look at the benefits of each method, and what you’re going to need before you begin.

 - Your TFN (Tax File Number).
 This can be found on your payment summary (group certificate) or previous notice of assessment.

-- Your bank account details (if you’d like to have the refund deposited directly into your account)
+- Your bank account details (so any refund you're entitled to can be deposited directly into your account)

-- Your MyGov login (if you’ve used e-tax or MyTax before)
+- Your myGov login if you're filing your return online (if you’ve used MyTax before)

 - PAYG payment summary

-And if you plan to claim more than $300 in work-related expenses, you’re also going to need:
+If you plan to claim more than $300 in work-related expenses you’re also going to need:

 - Paper or electronic copies of invoices or receipts